th2l/th2l.github.io/_pages/research.md

 display_categories: [work]
 horizontal: false
 ---
+{:.no_toc}

+1. TOC
+{:toc}

 ## Medical Image Analysis

-Here are some topics that we are working on:
+> Here are some topics that we are working on:
 * Clinics/PET/CT – Survival.
 * Pathomics – Survival Analysis.
 * Treatment Recommendation.
 * Difference analysis from PET.
 * Rapid Response System (RRS).

     Representative publications:

 1. Vo, Thanh-Hung, Guee-Sang Lee, Hyung-Jeong Yang, In-Jae Oh, **Soo-Hyung Kim**, and Sae-Ryung Kang.
 "Survival Prediction of Lung Cancer Using Small-Size Clinical Data with a Multiple Task Variational Autoencoder." _Electronics_ 10, no. 12 (2021): 1396.